sid12590/twitter-sampled-stream-sentiment-analysis/README.md

 The sampled stream endpoint allows developers to stream about 1% of all new public Tweets as they happen.
 You can connect no more than one client per session and can disconnect and reconnect no more than 50 times per 15-minute window.

-This did not help accomplish my original plan to filter tweets based on a rule.
 So, for this project I will instead just try performing Sentiment Analysis using AWS Comprehend on some of the tweets that I am able to capture using a small python program.

 AWS Comprehend Service